-Published by Annie Yueh • 8 months ago
+Published by Annie Yueh • One year ago

 LAWRENCEVILLE, N.J.
 (PRWEB) May 03, 2019--Over 1,400 nurse practitioners, PAs, and pharmacists (collectively referred to as advanced practitioners, or APs) will gather together for the seventh annual JADPRO Live conference to discuss the latest improvements in cancer care and advance the integral role of APs on the collaborative care team.
 The meeting will take place from October 24 through 27 at the Washington State Convention Center in Seattle.